JimmyLamothe/autofront/README.md

 autofront.run()
 ```

 This will start a simple Flask server at localhost:5000.
 You can access it from any browser.
 You'll find a simple web page with your function as a link.

-EXAMPLE 1 PRE - TO BE INSERTED

 Click on the link to run your function.

-EXAMPLE 1 POST - TO BE INSERTED

 Accessing the function on localhost:5000 is great for development and gives you a simple web-based graphical interface for your programs.
 But you can also easily access the front-end from your phone or a browser on another computer.